 The Colorado Low-Income Energy Assistance Program (LEAP) is a federally funded program that pays a portion of winter home heating costs to families making less than 60% of the state median income.
 The Supplemental Nutrition Assistance Program (SNAP) is part of a federal program to help lower-income households (less than 200% of the Federal Poverty Level) purchase food using cards similar to debit cards.
 County human services departments are responsible for determining eligibility and authorizing SNAP.

-In 2021, Colorado Springs MSA poverty rate (9.0%) was less than that of Fort Collins MSA (9.9%) and Boulder MSA (9.5%).
-However, Colorado Springs had higher rates of households receiving LEAP and SNAP funds.
+In 2022, Colorado Springs MSA poverty rate (8.2%) was the lowest of six peer communities and far lower than Fort Collins MSA (11.6%) and Boulder MSA (12.3%).
+However, Colorado Springs had higher rates of households receiving LEAP and SNAP funds, which suggests that local entities are effective in connecting people in need with public resources for assistance

 4 Colorado Department of Human Services, U.S. Census Bureau